Saturday November 23rd, 2024

 This year’s edition will feature contributions from institutions spanning the globe - from the United States to France and Denmark, as well as Egypt, Qatar, Oman, Palestine, Indonesia, and Uzbekistan - highlighting the global scope of Islamic art and culture.

-A notable feature of this edition will be the unveiling of AlMusalla, an outdoor installation designed to reimagine traditional Islamic gardens, sheltered beneath the iconic canopy of the Western Hajj Terminal - a product of an architectural competition for a prayer space.
+A final notable feature of this edition is the unveiling of AlMusalla, an outdoor installation designed to reimagine traditional Islamic gardens, sheltered beneath the iconic canopy of the Western Hajj Terminal.
+This new structure will be constructed by the winner of the AlMusalla Prize, a new international architecture competition recently launched by the Diriyah Biennale Foundation to design a prayer space.

 Photography Credit: Diriyah Biennale Foundation